Law Firm Marketing: 9 Tips for Winning More Clients with PPC

 Law-related keywords are expensive!

 Did you know that “lawyer” and “attorney” are the two most expensive keywords on Bing, costing over $100 per click for searches like “personal injury lawyer” and “criminal DUI attorney”?
-And that’s just on Bing, which is typically cheaper than AdWords.
+And that’s just on Bing, which is typically cheaper than Google Ads (formerly known as Google AdWords).
 Law firms “can easily spend $50,000 to $100,000 per month on PPC,” according to legal marketing specialist, Robert Ramirez.

 When you’re averaging $100 per click, if you don’t see a return right away it’s easy to abandon paid search all together.
 In contrast if done well, PPC can become a critical channel in growing your business substantially.